 Seasonality.
-Over the last four years the percentage of total product revenue has on average been 21%, 25%, 21% and 33% from the first to the fourth quarters and is driven by the seasonality of both MACI and Epicel sales.
-MACI revenue is stronger in the second quarter and fourth quarter due to a number of factors including insurance copay limits and the time of year patients prefer to start rehabilitation.
+Over the last four years ACI (MACI and Carticel prior to its replacement) sales volumes from the first through the fourth quarter have on average represented 20%, 24%, 22% and 35% respectively, of total annual volumes.
+MACI orders are stronger in the fourth quarter due to a number of factors including insurance copay limits and the time of year patients prefer to start rehabilitation.
 Epicel revenue is also subject to seasonal fluctuations mostly associated with the use of heating elements during the colder months, with stronger sales occurring in the winter months of the first and fourth quarters, and weaker sales occurring in the hot summer months of the third quarter.
 However, in any single year, this trend can be absent due to the extreme variability inherent with Epicel's patient volume.
-The variability between the same quarters in consecutive years has been as high as 11% of the annual volume for Epicel.
+Over the last four years the percentage of annual product orders for Epicel as on average been 28%, 25%, 21% and 27% from the first to the fourth quarters.